hashicorp/terraform-website/content/source/docs/enterprise/install/automating-the-installer.html.md

 - `iact_subnet_list` - A comma-separated list of CIDR masks that configure the ability to retrieve the [IACT](./automating-initial-user.html) from outside the host.
 For example: 10.0.0.0/24.
 If not set, no subnets can retrieve the IACT.
 - `iact_subnet_time_limit` - The time limit that requests from the subnets listed can request the [IACT](./automating-initial-user.html), as measured from the instance creation in minutes; defaults to 60.
 - `extra_no_proxy` — (Optional) When configured to use a proxy, a `,` (comma) separated list of hosts to exclude from proxying.
 Please note that this list does not support whitespace characters.
 For example: `127.0.0.1,tfe.myapp.com,myco.github.com`.
 - `hairpin_addressing` - When set, TFE services will direct traffic destined for the installation's FQDN toward the instance's internal IP address.
-This is useful for cloud environments where HTTP clients running on instances behind the load balancer cannot send requests to the public hostname of that load balancer.
+This is useful for cloud environments where HTTP clients running on instances behind a load balancer cannot send requests to the public hostname of that load balancer.
 Defaults to `false`.
 - `ca_certs` — (Optional) Custom certificate authority (CA) bundle.
 JSON does not allow raw newline characters, so replace any newlines in the data with `\n`.
 For instance: